 My husband likes to call me "The Crazy Weed Lady."
 Not sure if that has caught on with the other neighbors yet.
 They might be calling me "Annoying Moringa Woman" or "Edible Weed Gal" or "Water Schlepper."
 Anyone who walks their dog past our house may be privy to an unsolicited lecture on the benefits of our rainwater harvesting basins or get a taste of the moringa or purslane growing in our yard.
 Sure, this might be annoying for some, but others have caught on and implemented rainwater harvesting in their own yards.
 One neighbor even planted some of our purslane seeds in her yard.
 I think it's worth it.

 I hope my lessons on edible weeds have kept some people from spraying Roundup.
 The herbicide some people spray all over their right of way doesn't just stay in their yards either.
 It is washed down the street in the rain.
 It sinks into the ground.
 Roundup has been detected in aquifers!
 That's a problem because, here in Tucson, we store our drinking water in our aquifer.
 The aquifer is only 5-8 feet below property near rivers.
-We even encourage people near rivers to put catchment basins in their yards to replenish the aquifer.
+Watershed Management Group encourages people near rivers to put catchment basins in their yards to replenish the aquifer.